 - 11. What are the problems in IIoT?

 - 🗆 I don't know

 - □ Problems with the application of IoT in the Industry

 - □ Problems linked to standards, security and applications of IIoT in the particular sector

 - □ There are no problems in IIoT

-- □ Other (please specify) \\\\\
+- □ Other (please specify)

 - 12. What are the biggest obstacles for SMEs in the implementation of IIoT?

 - □ Lack of funding

 - □ Lack of information (need education, training)

 - □ Lack of interest on the part of management

-- $\square$ There are no obstacles for SMEs in the implementation of IIoT
+- \square There are no obstacles for SMEs in the implementation of IIoT

-- □ Other (please specify) \\\\\
+- □ Other (please specify)

 - 13. In what sector do you believe that the IIoT would be more important?

 - □ Manufacturing

 - □ Transportation & Logistics

 - □ Science, Technology& education

 - □ Health Care

 of the European Union Industrial Internet of Things VET Network □ Other (please specify) 14.
-What strategy is needed for the introducti I don't know Exchange experience with enterprises th Need education and training in a enterpr Need a digital officer and department to Other (please specify) at already implement it ise implement IIoT ) 15.
-Who should formulate the objectives of IIo I don't know The management The IT department, digital officer together Other (please specify) er with the management 16.
+What strategy is needed for the introducti I don't know Exchange experience with enterprises th Need education and training in a enterpr Need a digital officer and department to Other (please specify) on and implementation of IIoT? at already implement it ise implement IIoT) 15.
+Who should formulate the objectives of IIo I don't know The management The IT department, digital officer together Other (please specify) T? er with the management - 16.
 What kind of a structure in the enterprise in lloT?
-I don't know Have to look at other organizations and of Have to analyze the objectives, map ther budget and follow the priorities Other (please specify) copy their structure n to the available technologies - 17.
+I don't know Have to look at other organizations and of Have to analyze the objectives, map ther budget and follow the priorities Other (please specify) s needed for the creation and r copy their structure n to the available technologies nanagement of and the 17.
 Is there a clear national policy about the In □ Yes □No □I don't know dustry 4.0 in your country?
-18. Are there national IIoT policies? □ I don't know □ Heard of a few things in this area □ Yes, there are Industry 4.0 initiative and a second sec other national policies 19.
+18. Are there national IIoT policies? □ I don't know □ Heard of a few things in this area □ Yes, there are Industry 4.0 initiative and other national policies 19.
 How do you expect to implement IIoT? (minimized on the first one of the first Iltiple selection possible)